-Energy4All has set up a new co-operative and this co-operative will construct, own and operate the wind turbines that have been granted planning consent.
+Drumlin Co-op, with assitance from Energy4All and NRG Solutions, will construct, own and operate the wind turbines that have been granted planning consent.

-After payment of the operating costs, the surplus profits will be available to distribute as a share interest payment to members.
+After payment of operating costs such as maintenance, rent, insurance and administration costs, the surplus profits will be available to distribute as a share interest payment to members of the co-op.

-There will also be a Community Fund available to support local community initiatives around each site.
+There will also be a Community Fund available to support local community initiatives local to each wind turbine, starting at £2,000 per site.

 Throughout its life, the co-op will be supported by Energy4All, which will supply a comprehensive package of management services, including accountancy, share register management and general administration.

-Each year the co-op will hold an Annual General Meeting – to which all members will be invited, and where the activities of the co-op and the performance of the wind farm will be discussed.
+Each year the co-op will hold an Annual General Meeting (AGM) – to which all members will be invited, and where the activities of the co-op and the performance of each wind turbine will be discussed.

 The following motions will be put before the AGM:

 From year 4 the Co-op intends to repay a portion of share capital each year.
 It is expected all member’s original investment will be paid in full by year 21.